Robert Hunter (author): Early career

-Robert Hunter graduated from Indiana University in 1896, and soon thereafter became an organizing secretary for the Chicago Bureau of Charities.
+Robert Hunter graduated from Indiana University Bloomington in 1896, and soon thereafter became an organizing secretary for the Chicago Bureau of Charities.
 Around this time he became involved with the Settlement Movement.
 For a while, he was a resident of the city's Hull House, before traveling to England, where he would join similar socioeconomic communes.
 In 1902 he was named head worker (manager) of the University Settlement in New York City, where he also became active in an anti-tuberculosis campaign and chaired a New York commission tasked with ending child labor.

 Marriage and family

-On May 23, 1903, at the St. Luke's Episcopal Church in Darien, Connecticut, Robert Hunter married Caroline M. Phelps Stokes, the daughter of New York banker Anson Phelps Stokes.
+On May 23, 1903, at St. Luke's Episcopal Church in Darien, Connecticut, Robert Hunter married Caroline Margharetta Phelps Stokes, the daughter of New York banker Anson Phelps Stokes.
 He may have met her the year before when they both served on the New York Commission investigating child labor.
 The couple became parents to two sons and two daughters, Robert, Phelps, Caroline and Helen.

-Caroline had four brothers who went on to have noted careers: Isaac Newton Phelps Stokes, an architect and onetime chairman of the New York Municipal Art Commission; James Graham Phelps Stokes, publicist and political activist; Anson Phelps Stokes Jr., clergyman and educator who served as secretary for Yale University; and Harold Phelps Stokes, newspaper correspondent, editorial writer at the New York Times and father-in-law of Nicholas Katzenbach, President Lyndon B. Johnson's Attorney General.
+Caroline had four brothers who went on to have noted careers: Isaac Newton Phelps Stokes, an architect and onetime chairman of the New York Municipal Art Commission; James Graham Phelps Stokes, publicist and political activist; Anson Phelps Stokes Jr., clergyman and educator who served as secretary for Yale University; and Harold Phelps Stokes, newspaper correspondent, editorial writer at The New York Times and father-in-law of Nicholas Katzenbach, President Lyndon B. Johnson's Attorney General.
 Caroline herself became a noted conservationist.